Fire department offers agility test for potential volunteers - Charles City Press

 By Kate Hayden, khayden@charlescitypress.com

-The Charles City Fire Department is seeking six more volunteers to round out the department’s team.
+The Charles City Fire Department is seeking nine more volunteers to round out the department’s team.

-The department will hold a timed physical agility test for candidates on Aug.
-14 starting at 6 p.m. at the fire station.
+The department will hold a timed physical agility test for candidates starting at 6 p.m.
+Monday, Aug.
+14, at the fire station.
 The test is the first step in an interview process for those interested in serving their community through the fire station, Fire Chief Eric Whipple said.

 “We’re looking for some good candidates, anybody willing to not only help out the fire department, but help out their community.
 It can be a tough job, but it’s also very rewarding,” Whipple said.